akib1689/plane-helm-charts/charts/plane-ce/README.md

               --wait-for-jobs
           ```

         > This is the basic setup required for Plane-CE.
 You can customize the default values for namespace and appname as needed.
-Additional settings can be configured by referring to the Configuration Settings section.<br>
+Additional settings can be configured by referring to the Configuration Settings section.

         Using a Custom StorageClass